Connect with others who understand.

 Salicylic acid can be found in many formulations.
 The type you choose depends on your skin condition and the area of the body you’re treating.

-For example, people with psoriasis and certain types of eczema may want a lotion or an ointment containing salicylic acid at a concentration of 2 percent to 3 percent.
+For example, people with psoriasis may want a lotion or an ointment containing salicylic acid at a concentration of 2 percent to 3 percent.
 On the other hand, treating viral warts may call for a paint or gel with a very high concentration, up to 27 percent.
-It’s important to consult with a dermatologist or pharmacist to make sure you choose a product that’s right for you because using more salicylic acid than the skin condition requires could be harmful.
+It’s important to talk to a dermatologist (skin specialist) or pharmacist to find the product that’s right for you.
+Using more salicylic acid than the skin condition requires could be harmful.

 Safe Usage of Salicylic Acid